 Deadline for Fall 2021 admission is December 20, 2020; and the deadline for Spring 2021 admission is October 1, 2020.
 A list of current deadlines is also maintained by Georgia Tech's Graduate Studies Office.

 Applications received past the deadlines may be considered, but to receive full consideration, especially for Institute -and internal- fellowships, applications need to be submitted by the due dates.

 The basic requirements for applying to our graduate programs are as follows:

 To be eligible to apply to any of the graduate programs in the School of Mathematics a student must receive a 4 year bachelor's degree or equivalent from a recognized institution of higher learning before enrolling.
 The degree should be in mathematics or a related subject including at least a year of advanced mathematical study beyond calculus and beginning linear algebra.

-International students whose native language is not English must pass a TOEFL (Test of English as a Foreign Language).
-Recommended scores are at least 600 (paper based) or 250 (computer based) or 96 (internet based).
-The internet based score is preferred by us, and we consider all four parts of the test.
-Exemption: Applicants who have been enrolled as students in the US for a year or more are exempted from taking the TOEFL exam.
+International students whose native language is not English must pass a TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System).
+Recommended TOEFL scores are at least 600 (paper based) or 250 (computer based) or 96 (internet based).
+The internet TOEFL based score is preferred by us, and we consider all four parts of the test.
+Exemption: Applicants who have been enrolled as students in the US for a year or more are exempted from taking the TOEFL / IELTS exam.

 All applications are handled through the Graduate Studies Office of Georgia Tech.
 Please refer to this site for application forms, instructions, application's FAQ, as well as a wealth of other information and useful resources about Georgia Tech and Atlanta.
 [Please be aware that the system will let you enter your application even after the nominal application deadline.]